Inquiry

 Applications of Endovascular Filament Model of MCAO

-• Study the neuroplastic rearrangements and neuro-regenerative cues after stroke
+• Studying the neuroplastic rearrangements and neuro-regenerative cues after stroke

 At Ace Therapeutics, our endovascular filament model of MCAO provides a more comprehensive approach for your focal cerebral ischemic stroke preclinical research.
 Need to know more?
 Contact us and let one of our experts provide you with all the answers you need.